Have you ever wondered if alternative therapies really work?

 Many professional experienced Reiki practitioners are not listed with the International Center for Reiki Training (ICRT).
 This is because there are other ways to obtain the Reiki qualification and students don’t have to go through ICRT.
 However, ICRT is the only Reiki organization I’m aware of that keeps a public online listing of all its practitioners.

 A lot of Reiki practitioners also use essential oils, crystals, and other alternative therapies to aid healing.

 4.2 Essential oils

 Essential oils are the botanical extracts of plant leaves, the life force of plants.

-Essential oils are wonderful to treat many ailments, but the pros and cons, where to shop for them and how to use them is too long to explain in this post.
+Essential oils are wonderful to treat many ailments, a full explanation of what essential oils are, their pros and cons, where to shop for them and how to use them is too long to explain in this post.

-You can find that information here: 13 indispensable self-healing tools to heal body and soul.
+You can find that information in this post (Tool #10): 13 indispensable self-healing tools to heal body and soul.

 Reflexology is based on the idea that there are reflex points on the feet that correspond to every organ, gland, and part of the body.
 For example, the head is reflected in our big toe.

 With fingers and thumbs, the practitioner applies pressure to these points to treat a wide range of stress-related illnesses.
 The alternating pressure has a stimulating effect on the body.
 Reflexology improves nerve and blood supply.